Taylor delivers winning blow in 14-pitch at-bat for LA

+LOS ANGELES (AP) — With the tension building and the minutes ticking by, Chris Taylor fouled off pitch after pitch from Genesis Cabrera.

-LOS ANGELES (AP) — Chris Taylor drove in three runs with a tiebreaking double that capped a 14-pitch at-bat in the sixth inning, rallying the Los Angeles Dodgers past the St. Louis Cardinals 9-4 on Monday night to snap a three-game skid.
+Finally, a breakthrough on the 14th delivery.
+Taylor drove in three runs with a tiebreaking double in the sixth inning, rallying the Los Angeles Dodgers past the St. Louis Cardinals 9-4 on Monday night to snap a three-game skid.

+“C.T. was just relentless in that at-bat,” Dodgers manager Dave Roberts said.
+“Probably the best one we’ve had this year.”

-Taylor fouled off nine pitches — four in a row twice — by Genesis Cabrera before delivering the two-out, bases-loaded double for a 6-3 lead.
+Taylor fouled off nine pitches — four in a row twice — before coming through with his two-out double for a 6-3 lead.

+“It was fun when I hit a double,” he said.
+“During the at-bat, I was trying to stay within myself and black out, so to speak, and just stay focused.
+I could definitely feel the energy, especially when I came through with the hit.”

+Roberts said the at-bat reminded him of Alex Cora’s 18-pitch at-bat in 2004, when Roberts was still a player.

 Two batters earlier, Cabrera issued a bases-loaded walk to Will Smith that tied the game.
 The left-hander threw 34 pitches, 20 for strikes, in two-thirds of an inning.

 Taylor also homered in the second and doubled in the eighth, going 3 for 4 with four RBIs and two runs scored.

 Trevor Bauer (6-3) allowed four runs — three earned — and five hits in 6 2/3 innings.
 The right-hander struck out five and walked one.
+He said he felt “pretty sick” coming into the game without specifying what ailed him.

+Asked if Bauer had flu-like symptoms, Roberts said: “I don’t really know.
+He was trying to stay hydrated.
+I guess we can put it in that bucket.”

-Gavin Lux hit a pair of solo homers for the Dodgers on manager Dave Roberts’ 49th birthday.
+Gavin Lux hit a pair of solo homers for the Dodgers on Roberts’ 49th birthday.

 Cardinals starter Jack Flaherty exited with left side tightness after five innings.
 He equaled his season high with nine strikeouts and walked one.
 The right-hander gave up two runs and two hits against his favorite team while growing up in nearby Burbank.